 They have a lot of options from staying in a shared room with another person to having the entire place to yourself (I like having the place to myself.)
 Your host is the owner of the home/place therefore they are knowledgeable about the area you’ll be staying in and (the ones I’ve spoke to) they are quick to answer any questions that you may have.
 Make sure you check the house rules and check in and checkout times.
 (Your host may let you check in early if you have an early flight.
 Just ask.)
 Make sure you screenshot or print out the directions on how to get the property and how to get in if it’s self-check in.
 Wifi and cellar access is spotty in some areas so it’s best to have these instructions ready to ensure you’ll be able to get into your room safety. & since your host is the owner of the home the whole deal is more casual.

 Use a website that will give you tons of hotels and deals; Priceline, TripAdvisor, Travelagent, etc. Priceline has worked great for me with finding amazing deals on hotels.
 Hotels.com says they have the secret price if you download their app but it’s the same as their online prices, lol.
 Check to see if a train runs from the airport into the city or maybe a hotel shuttle bus.
 You can request which floor you want to be on.
 Just leave it in the comments if you’re booking online or asking the receptionist if you’re booking over the phone.
-Free breakfast is nice also.
+Free breakfast is a plus.

 Foot Wear: Sneakers and comfortable shoes are a must.
 Even though I didn’t plan on it, I ended up doing a lot of walking around and I was so grateful that I brought my converse (sneakers) with me.
 They were literally the only shoes I wore the whole time other than my flats.
 Flip flops, sunglasses and a hat are so necessary if you’re traveling during the summer.